okhlybov/mclone/README.md

 A sane backup strategy mandates the data copies to be physically separated - be it a next room (building, city or planet) computer or just an external drive.
-Or, even better, the two computers' storages - a primary, where all activity takes place, a mirror storage which holds the backup, and a portable storage (USB flash disc, exteral HDD or SSD - whatever) which serves as both an intermediate storage and a means of propagating the changes between the primary and the mirror.
+Or, even better, the two computers' storages - a primary, where all activity takes place, a mirror storage which holds the backup, and a portable storage (USB flash disc, external HDD or SSD - whatever) which serves as both an intermediate storage and a means of propagating the changes between the primary and the mirror.

 In a more complex scenario there may be multiple one-way or two-way point-to-point data transfer routes between the storages,